Battle of Taginae: Skirmishes and delays

-Having failed to turn Narses' position, and expecting 2,000 reinforcements from Teia, Totila used various expedients to delay the battle, including disingenuous offers of negotiation and duels enacted between the battle-lines.
-In one such occasion, Totila sent a Byzantine deserter named Coccas out to challenge any Byzantine to single combat.
-Coccas was large and immensely strong.
-He had a reputation among the Goths as a ruthless and powerful fighter.
-An Armenian named Anzalas, one of Narses' bodyguards, answered the challenge.
-Coccas charged at Anzalas, but at the last moment, Anzalas swerved his horse and stabbed the Gothic champion in the side.
-It was not the most auspicious omen for the Ostrogoths.
+Having failed to turn Narses's position, and expecting 2,000 reinforcements from Teia, Totila attempted to delay the battle.
+Totila sent out Coccas, who had deserted from the Byzantines to the Goths, to challenge the Byzantines to a single combat.
+Coccas was a horseman of great physical strength and rode to the Byzantines within speaking distance to lay the challenge.
+One of Narses's bodyguards of Armenian origin, named Anzalas, answered the challenge.
+Coccas charged at Anzalas, aiming with his spear at Anzalas's stomach, but at the last moment, Anzalas swerved his horse and stabbed Coccas at his left side.
+Coccas fell mortally wounded, and triumphant shouts rang from the Byzantine side.

-However, the Ostrogothic king had another delaying tactic.
-Both armies watched as Totila, dressed in shining purple and gold armor, and riding a huge stallion, cantered out towards the space between the two large armies.
-His horse went circles, reared, pirouetted, and ran backwards as Totila tossed his lance into the air and caught it.
-At last, he rode back to his own army and changed into battle armor.
-By this time, Teia had arrived.
+To delay further the engagement, Totila rode to the middle of the battlefield, dressed in shining purple and gold armor.
+His horse went circles, reared, pirouetted, and ran backwards as Totila tossed and caught his lance into the air.
+After some time, he rode back to his own army and changed into battle armor.
+He sent a message to Narses proposing negotiations, but Narses refused.
+With all these delay tactics, the forenoon passed, but by this time, the reinforcements under Teia had arrived.